-You can request access to, or correction of the personal information we hold about you by contacting us via our contact details on the right.
-We may ask you to verify your identity before we give you access to your information or correct it.
 If we do not give you access to your personal information or decide that we will not correct your personal information, we will provide you with written reasons for our decision.
 We will endeavour to respond to your request within 30 days of receiving it.
-If there may be a delay in responding to your request, we will contact you to advise you.
+If there may be a delay in responding to your request, we will contact you.

 The FOI Act also provides mechanisms for seeking access to, and the correction of, your personal information.
 For further information about making an FOI request to DHA please go to our Freedom of Information page.

-We recognise the importance of protecting your personal information.
-If you believe that we have breached our obligations under the Privacy Act in handling your personal information, you may contact us via our contact details on the right.
+We recognise the importance of protecting your personal information and take all privacy complaints seriously.
+If you believe that we have breached our obligations under the Privacy Act in handling your personal information, you can make a privacy complaint to the Privacy Officer.

 To lodge a privacy complaint, please use the contact details on the right of this page with all relevant details so that we can accurately understand, assess, and investigate your complaint.
 It is our preference that privacy complaints are made in writing by email to ensure we have accurate records of your complaint.